2020 Indianapolis Colts season: AFC Wild Card Playoffs: at (2) Buffalo Bills

-In what would become quarterback Philip Rivers' last game in the NFL, the Colts fell to the Bills by a final score of 27–24 despite coming back from a 24–10 fourth-quarter deficit.
+In what would be quarterback Philip Rivers' last game in the NFL until a short return for the 2025 season, the Colts fell to the Bills by a final score of 27–24 despite coming back from a 24–10 fourth-quarter deficit.
 Rivers threw for two fourth-quarter touchdowns and led another drive to the Bills' 47-yard line in the final two minutes, but the Colts were unable to score on the drive, sealing the win for the Bills.